 way around (i.e. starting at the end).
 There were even cases

 where an operator would take a piece of key tape and use it

 as an endless loop, simply by joining both ends with a piece of cellotape.

 the only cipher that is totally secure by design,

 many systems based on the Vernam Cipher were

-replaced by cipher systems that used a pseudo-random key
+replaced by cipher systems that use a pseudo-random number

-generator (PRNG) with a very long cipher period.
+generator (PRNG) with a long period.
 If both ends of the

 communication link initialize their pseudo-random key

 generators identically, the Vernam principle can still be